This page summarizes the sites that feature Roman roads.

 In the section shown below is the area of the Holy Land, drawn in a rotated direction (Egypt on the left, the Mediterranean sea on the top, and Syria on the right).
 The major cities are (from left to right): Jerusalem listed as “Helya Capitolina formely Herusalem” (drawn as a double house, with Mount of Olives as “Mons Oliveti”), Jaffa as Joppe, Caesarea Maritama as Cesaria, Dor as Thora, Beit Shean as Scytopoli, Acre as Ptolomaide, Tyre as Tyro, Sidon as Sydone, Tiberias as Tyberias (including the Sea of Galilee as La(cus) tyberias).
 The roads are shown as brown lines between the cities and stations.

-The photo on the right shows the road through Kanaf valley on the south of the Golan heights.
+- The photo shows the road through Kanaf valley on the south of the Golan heights.

 Click on the photos to enlarge them.